 In 2006, Internet Telephony Magazine recognized him as one of “The Top 100 Voices of IP Communications,” and VoIP News named him one of “The 50 Most Influential People in VoIP.”

 He is a recognized industry analyst, speaker and writer.
-He was the originator and for its first two annual revisions the author of the Linley Group’s, “Guide to Mobile Connectivity Chips;” he writes the “Enterprise Mobility” column in Internet Telephony Magazine, and his own blog: Wirevolution.com.
+He was the originator and for its first two annual revisions the author of the Linley Group’s, “Guide to Mobile Connectivity Chips;” for many years he wrote the “Enterprise Mobility” column in Internet Telephony Magazine, and his own blog: Wirevolution.com.